dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Winner takes all residues.md

 Sorting saves a lot of checking, but might not be needed ?

 If the solvers were removed to indicate a claim, and residue was calculated on all of the remainder, then gas is lower, but kills some verbosity.

+Best option is to delete from the solvers map when the claim, and move to the traders map, with a residue check being done over the whole array all the time anyway.
+If we sort, then we can't delete as this changes the order of the set.
+We could keep a separate structure, but this is complication for the sake of merely a view convenience.

+Be careful to delete from solvers if trade everything and then claim.